HarrityLLP/andrey-test/README.md

 ## Requirements:

-- Single page web application
+- Single page web application.

-- Use MongoDB to store the patent documents
+- Use a database to store the patent documents on the server.

-- Use NodeJS and npm modules to create the back-end components
+- Use NodeJS and npm modules to create the back-end components.

-- Use JavaScript and any libraries you are comfortable with for the front-end.
+- Use JavaScript (or TypeScript) and any frameworks or libraries you are comfortable with for the front-end.

 ## Functionality
 ### Main Search

 - A search interface where the user can enter keywords.
 For example, a user could search for: ultra capacitor

 ### Results